CDL-HongwooLee/HiCORE/README.md

 ```

 ### Output data
-With N number of output files, some recommendable layer-numbers are presented.
+With N number of output files, HiCORE presents recommendable layer-number and their average bin sizes.

-   First minima : The number of layers when the bin sizes are first minimum values.
+   First minima : The layer-number when the bin sizes have first minimum values.
-   Minimum binSize : The number of layers which hava minimum average bin sizes.
+   Minimum binSize : The layer-number which hava minimum average bin sizes.
    Whole layers : All given layers are used.

-The output files are composed of overlapped/expanded looping regions (first 6 columns) and original looping regions (last 6 columns).
+The single-fragment bin of overlapped/expanded interacting regions are re-assembled to multi-fragment bin, referring the top first layer of the loop_list file.
-The overlapped/expanded looping regions are re-assembled to multi-fragments bin, located at the first layer of the loop_list file.
+The final output files consist of overlapped/expanded interacting regions (first 6 columns) and original interacting regions (last 6 columns, the loops at first layer).

 ```
 Chr1    3766    3895    Chr1    20066   21081   Chr1    3545    4555    Chr1    19737   21081